 Most Important: Paid follow Links are not Allowed According to Google’s Webmaster Guidelines

 Right away, guest posts with paid DoFollow links I can unfortunately not offer at all, as this contradicts the company concept of sticking to the Google Webmaster Guidelines about link schemes.
 Not following these guidelines can lead to demoting or even blacklisting of a website in Google’s index.
 But a guest article with NoFollow+Sponsored markings would be possible if the topic really is a match.
+Read more about these collaboration opportunities at the end of this article.

 Buying Backlinks is Simply SEO from the Year 2005.